nickmckenney/calanderprojectMERN/README.md

 - Add a birthday to the calendar by entering a name and birthdate into the input field.

 - Delete a birthday by hovering over a day that includes a birthday and clicking the small (x) that appears.

+- Edit a Birthday by using the input fields to the right
 ---

 **Getting Started**

+-- Find a project

+#### Looking for a project can be very daunting since.
+We decided on making a calendar because the layout and design of it is not complicated and we can focus on our API and crud functionality
+-- Create a wireframe

+#### Creating a wireframe for this project is estential since there are so many componenets in a calendar.
+We created a wireframe using adobe XD.
+By doing this we learned how to create the perfect Grid template for this project.

+--- Create a planning directory

+#### As a group we needed to use the feature branch workflow so each person in the group can be as efficient as possible in making a calendar.
 ---
 **Links**
 - [Deployed App](https://5dd8005397f25700083890c9--calanderproject.netlify.com/)